DTrXuan/my_cv/index.md

 ## About

+I have four years of experience as an Automotive Embedded Engineer.
+I have strong knowledge in communication protocol, and diagnostic standard along with my understanding of hardware design, make me good at creating, testing , verifying and validating to enhance software for car engines and denox systems.

-I'm a four-year experienced Automotive Embedded Engineer proficient in English, with process and quality awareness in software development.
-My expertise in communication protocols, diagnostic standards, and hardware design enables me to excel in enhancing automotive software.
+I am profiency working in English and have process and quality awareness in software development.

+Outside of work, I enjoy trying new technologies and engaging in hands-on projects as a DIY or investigating OpenSource.
+This hobby helps my professional learning journey, enabling me to apply my engineering skills in innovative and practical ways.

 ---